redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/true-js-fullstack.md

 description: "Lets shine the spotlite on some of the true fullstack features of RedwoodSDK."
 date: "2025-05-07"
 author:
-  id:"herman"
+  id: "herman"
 heroImage: "e35b945c-dd4e-42ad-e635-04ef2d475800"
 ogImage: "https://imagedelivery.net/EBSSfnGYYD9-tGTmYMjDgg/d80b1b68-f5a9-4af6-5cf0-924663a2e000/public"
 tags: ["redwoodsdk", "fullstack", "server components"]
 ---
 # Fullstack in the true sense

-In this post, I’d like to focus on some specifics why **RedwoodSDK is truly a fullstack framework**, and why that matters.
+In this post, I'd like to focus on some specifics why **RedwoodSDK is truly a fullstack framework**, and why that matters.

 ---

 ### The "Problem" with "Fullstack" Frontends

 Classical front-end frameworks are often disjointed.
-There’s considerable overhead just to get started:
+There's considerable overhead just to get started:

 - Setting up a database
 - Spinning up a server or backend